 Her honors include an American Academy of Arts & Letters Award, a Lannan Literary Award, the Poetry Society of America's Shelley Memorial Prize and Alice Fay di Castagnola Award, and fellowships from the Guggenheim Foundation and the National Endowment for the Arts.

 Oliver held the Catharine Osgood Foster Chair for Distinguished Teaching at Bennington College until 2001.
-She lived in Provincetown, Massachusetts, for over fifty years, and currently lives on the southeastern coast of Florida.
+She lived for over forty years in Provincetown, Massachusetts, with her partner Molly Malone Cook, a photographer and gallery owner.
+After Cook's death in 2005, Oliver later moved to the southeastern coast of Florida.
+Oliver died of cancer at the age of eighty-three in Hobe Sound, Florida, on January 17, 2019.

 Blue Horses (Penguin Press, 2014)